What is POA in Medical Billing? Its Importance & Process Explained

 The Four POA Indicators Explained

-The POA reporting depends on four common codes each with a specific meaning attached to them.
+The POA reporting depends on four common codes, each with a specific meaning attached to them.
 Each of the diagnosis listed on an inpatient claim has to be given one of these indicators, and therefore, it is of the utmost importance that the documentation and coding be done correctly.

 All 4 indicators are submitted via UB-04 forms of Medicare inpatient claims submitted using the IPPS system, which ensure standardization throughout the industry.